Azure/iot-edge-v1/samples/java_sample/java_devbox_setup.md

 <a name="samplecode">
 ## Sample applications

-This repository contains a sample gateway that includes modules written in Java that illustrate how to write modules in Java and use the Microsoft Azure IoT Gateway SDK.
+This repository contains a sample gateway that includes modules written in Java that illustrate how to write modules in Java and use Azure IoT Edge.
 For more information, see the [readme][readme].

 [readme]: ./README.md